 - Section 1.
 Subject to the provisions of this Agreement and any other agreement between the City and the Association, the Association recognizes: - (1) the prerogative of the City to operate and manage its affairs, and - (2) that the City reserves those rights concerned with the management and operation of the City and its subdivisions which include but are not limited to the following: - a.
 To recruit, assign, transfer or promote members to positions within a Department; and to assign members to other departments on a temporary basis in compliance with New Jersey Department of Personnel Rules and Regulations. - b.
-To suspend, demote, discharge, or take other disciplinary actions against members for just cause and in accordance with New Jersey Department Rules and Regulations. - c.
-To determine methods, means and personnel necessary for City operation. - d.
-To control the City budget. - e.
+To suspend, demote, discharge, or take other disciplinary actions against members for just cause and in accordance with New Jersey Department Rules and Regulations.
+An employee who requests a hearing shall have that hearing convened within thirty (30) days unless waived by the employee. - c.
+To determine methods, means and personnel necessary for City operation. - To control the City budget. - e.
 To take whatever actions are necessary in emergencies in order to assure the proper functions of the City. - f.
 The right to relieve employees because of lack of work, economy or other legitimate reasons, and the right to determine the extent to which facilities shall be operated, including the determination of shift hours and the right to change methods of operations or to use new equipment.
-However, in all cases where a lay off or lay offs are contemplated, the Association shall be notified so that alternative remedies can be explored. - Section 2.
+However, in all cases where a lay off or lay offs are contemplated, the Association shall be notified so that alternative remedies can be explored.

+Section 2.
 Any dispute with respect to Management Rights shall not in any way be subject to Arbitration.
-Those inherent managerial functions prerogatives and policy making rights which the

-City has not expressly modified or restricted by a specific provision of this Agreement are not in any way, directly or indirectly, subject to the grievance procedure contained herein.
+Those inherent managerial functions prerogatives and policy making rights which the City has not expressly modified or restricted by a specific provision of this Agreement are not in any way, directly or indirectly, subject to the grievance procedure contained herein.
 Delivery of municipal services in the most efficient, effective and courteous manner is of paramount importance to the City of Hoboken.
 Such achievement is recognized to be a mutual obligation of both parties within their respective roles and responsibilities.

-ARTICLE VII -- MANAGEMENT SECURITY
+ARTICLE VII - MANAGEMENT SECURITY